 Crypto currency and distributed ledger systems is probably the answer to my previous question of distributed transaction integrity.
 Its application as not just bit coins the ledger part of this is what is most exciting in my opinion.

 AR and VR tech still is a niche at the moment, expect this to be a house hold item with most users having access to like smartphones.
 With devices getting cheaper and more accessible the predictions are already off the charts.

 Many organizations are hugely investing in the advanced solutions that integrate AR games into mobile devices, enabling them to improve client experience, enrich business expansion, and increase the revenue during the forecast period — Orbis Research

 More fake humans

-Bots are already getting extremely popular for customer and chatting programs.
+AI bots are already getting extremely popular for customer and chatting programs (see rasa.com).
 With voice and facial recognition computer generated human models the lines will become extremely blur between interfacing with humans or computers.

 No one really knows the exact future of application development.
 Change is the only constant.
 We’d love to hear your thoughts, share them on our Facebook Page.